docker-archive/docker-ce/components/cli/docs/reference/run.md

 ### WORKDIR

-The default working directory for running binaries within a container is the root directory (`/`), but the developer can set a different default with the Dockerfile `WORKDIR` command.
+The default working directory for running binaries within a container is the root directory (`/`).
+It is possible to set a different working directory with the Dockerfile `WORKDIR` command.
 The operator can override this with:

-    -w="": Working directory inside the container
+    -w="", --workdir="": Working directory inside the container